SteeltoeOSS/Samples/MusicStore/README.md

 You have a three options to choose from in order to get these services up and running locally:

-* Use pre-built SteelToe Docker images.
+* Use pre-built Steeltoe Docker images.
-* On Windows 10, use pre-built SteelToe Windows Container images.
+* On Windows 10, use pre-built Steeltoe Windows Container images.
 (Note: Windows containers on Windows 10 and Windows Server 2016 is still in Beta.
 Consider it experimental)
 * Install each service manually.

 Currently, the simplest way to get these up and running is to use the first option above together with the provided `dockerrun-*.cmd, dockerrun-*.sh` files to startup those services.

-### Pre-requisites - Using SteelToe Docker images
+### Pre-requisites - Using Steeltoe Docker images

 If you don't have Docker installed on your local machine, you can use:
 * Windows 10 - [Docker for Windows](https://docs.docker.com/docker-for-windows/)